Emergency Services Funding

 Well-funded fire and emergency services are paramount to state governments’ ability to respond to natural disasters.

 With Australia predicted to experience more frequent and extreme weather events over the coming years, it is vital that these services are funded in the most efficient way possible to ensure our state emergency services are able to adequately respond to increasing demands for their assistance.

 Insurance-based taxes have a distortionary effect on the market, artificially inflating premiums and discouraging policyholders from appropriately insuring their risks.
 As businesses become more price-sensitive, these taxes serve as an incentive to abandon traditional risk insurance models in favour of alternative mechanisms that do not attract these taxes.

-These alternative mechanisms allow businesses to continue enjoying the benefits of the state fire and emergency services without contributing to their funding.
-In New South Wales this increases the financial burden on remaining policyholders while in Tasmania it decreases the funding available to these vital services.
+These alternative mechanisms allow businesses to continue enjoying the benefits of state fire and emergency services without contributing to their funding.
+In New South Wales this increases the financial burden on remaining policyholders, while in Tasmania it decreases the funding available to these vital services.

-New South Wales and Tasmania are the only two remaining states to fund their fire and emergency services using this model, with other states abandoning the insurance-based funding model due to its inequitable nature.
-NIBA has written to both the New South Wales and Tasmanian government urging them to abolish insurance-based levies in favour of a fairer property-based model.
+With the Tasmanian Government recently announcing its intention to replace the current insurance-based funding model with a property-based model, New South Wales is the only remaining state to fund their fire and emergency services using this model, with other states abandoning the insurance-based funding model due to its inequitable nature.
+NIBA has engaged with the New South Wales Government urging them to abolish insurance-based levies in favour of a fairer property-based model.

 Due to increased claim costs and tightening of risk appetites the hard insurance market, felt around the world, has begun to solidify in Australia.
 Nowhere is this felt more keenly than in Northern Australia where insurance premiums are up to four times higher and continuing to grow at more than double the pace of the rest of Australia.